 Health Benefits for Nannies and Other Household Employees

-These health plans are better choices for you and your employee rather than giving them money or a stipend.
+These health plans are better choices for you and your employee than giving them money or a stipend.
 Pre-tax plans reduce an employee’s taxable wages lowering your and your worker’s tax obligations.
 Stipends can be considered taxable income.

 GTM Payroll Services can administer a plan for you and tie it into your payroll service to make health care coverage easy for you and your employee.
 Call (800) 929-9213 with any questions or to get started.

 A QSEHRA allows employers with less than 50 employees to offer a Health Reimbursement Arrangement.
 It’s a great option for household employers who don’t offer a full health insurance plan for their employees.
 Under a QSEHRA, employees are reimbursed for health insurance plans purchased on the individual market or through the Affordable Care Act health care exchange.
 They can also be paired with an employee’s spouse’s plan.
 A QSEHRA can also be used for out-of-pocket medical, dental, and vision expenses.
 They are employer-funded and tax-free for your employee.